-We are seeking postgraduate-level individuals interested in learning from and working alongside our farm-based education programs and staff.
-The fellows live onsite and are immersed in the daily rhythms of the farm and the cycle of the seasons.
+Shelburne Farms is proud to host postgraduate education fellows, who are early in their careers in the fields of farm-based and place-based education.
+Our education fellows learn from and work alongside our staff in a variety of our education programs.
+Fellows also live onsite and are immersed in the daily rhythms of the farm and the cycle of the seasons.

 - Participate in an orientation to Shelburne Farms and to the fellow role.

-- Meet with supervisor to create professional goals and a personalized learning plan.
+- Create and pursue professional goals and a personalized learning plan.

 - Check in regularly with mentors and periodically with supervisor to discuss performance, professional goals, and learning plan.

-- Observe, team teach, and teach activities for Shelburne Farms school programs, camp, children’s farmyard, and family and public programs (seasonally specific).
+- Observe, team teach, and teach activities for Shelburne Farms school programs, outreach, children’s farmyard, family and public programs (seasonally specific).

 - Participate in daily program set-up and debrief meetings with education team.